AndrewTweddle/CodingExercises/Katas/CodingDojo/Bowling/DotNet/src/main/csharp/AndrewTweddle.Katas.Bowling/readme.md

 Additionally, C# 11 introduced improved pattern matching over lists and related types, such as Span<T>.

 This made it convenient to use pattern matching in C# to provide a solution more similar to the F# functional bowling scorer.

+The pattern matcher also detects invalid patterns, which was explicitly excluded by the problem.
+However, it is simple enough to do.

+_TODO: Add unit tests to test the detection of invalid patterns of throws._